 Yes.
 Select Photos to Transcribe.
 Select Delete in the upper right corner of the photo.

 First, Determine if you really need the memorial transferred to you for management.
 Only request a transfer if you have extensive changes to make to a memorial.
 You can add photos and suggest corrections without the need to manage a memorial.
 Simply having someone in your family tree is not sufficient to request a transfer.
 With millions of members, there will be many overlapping family trees and it would be impossible for all members to manage their entire tree.

 Second, Transfer requests will be for direct relatives within four generations.
-This would be your siblings, parents, grandparents, great-grandparents, children, grandchildren, and great-grandchildren.
+This would be your spouse, siblings, parents, grandparents, great-grandparents, children, grandchildren, and great-grandchildren.